Experience Walmart's History

 Walmart celebrated 50 years of helping people save money so they can live better.

-The company employs 2.2 million associates worldwide and serves 200 million customers each week at more than 10,000 stores in 27 countries.
+The company employs 2.2 million associates worldwide and serves more than 200 million customers each week at more than 11,000 stores in 27 countries.